QueenOfKelp/simplewarfare/README.md

 # simplewarfare
-allows creating simple guns to minecraft the code is kinda trash but i dont care
+allows creating simple guns in minecraft

+the code is kinda trash but i dont care